wttech/gradle-aem-plugin/docs/package-plugin.md

 ### CRX package naming

 ZIP file name and metadata (Vault properties) of composed CRX package are set by convention - they are derived from project names and Gradle `project.group` and `project.version` properties.
-However, only if it is required (adapting the project to fit convention is more recommended approach), following snippet might be useful, to know how to customize particular values:
+However, only if it is required (adapting the project to fit convention is more recommended approach), the following snippet might be useful, to know how to customize particular values:

 ```kotlin
 tasks {